jarviscanada/jarvis_data_eng_LiamGentile/linux_sql/README.md

 Then we write the following in the `crontab`:
 -  `* * * * * bash /home/centos/dev/jrvs/bootcamp/linux_sql/host_agent/scripts/host_usage.sh localhost 5432 host_agent postgres password >     /tmp/host_usage.log`

-5 stars means the data will be collected ever minute (in crontab syntax).
+5 stars means the data will be collected every minute (in `crontab` syntax).
 We pass the output of our script into a log file to save the updates.

 ----------------------